 - (a) hunts any game bird; or - (b) has in his possession, buys or sells any game bird unless such bird was taken outside the close season (proof of which is upon the person so asserting),

-80. Iguanas and all non-domestic birds other than game birds are protected Protected animals animals.
+80. The Grand Cayman Blue Iguana (Cyclura lewisi), the Cayman Brac and Little Cayman Rock Iguana (Cyclura nubila caymanensis) and all non-domestic birds other than game birds are protected animals.